firstdraft/guides/ruby-hashes.md

 Note, these hashes now have different keys!

+## The Bottomline

-So, Arrays are very useful for storing a list of things that are all basically the same, and so it's nice for Ruby to automatically number them for you.
+Arrays are very useful for storing a list of things that are all basically the same, and so it's nice for Ruby to automatically number them for you.

 But when you are storing a list of things that are categorically different, and you'd rather label them yourself, then Hashes are a better choice.
 That's about it!